HamidRezaSZ/HamidRezaSZ/README.md

 # 💫About Me :
-I’m a software engineer with 3+ years of experience developing and building projects using Python and its frameworks (like Django and Flask) and Javascript.
-I've built a variety of projects, websites, and bots including e-commerce platforms, business tools, and AI-powered projects.
-I thrive in collaborative environments and constantly seek opportunities to learn new skills and contribute to innovative projects.
+I’m a software engineer with 3+ years of experience in designing, developing, and maintaining high-performance applications using Python and its frameworks (Django, Flask, FastAPI, etc.) and Node.js with TypeScript.
+Proficient in database management (PostgreSQL, MongoDB, Redis) and scalable architectures using Docker, Kubernetes, and Celery.
+Passionate about AI integration, automation, and system optimization.
+Excels in collaborative environments and continuously explores new technologies to enhance software efficiency.
-I'm also passionate about building personal projects.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/hamidreza-sadeghzadeh/)